Plots

 Data Cleansing and Indexing

-To ensure a reliable determination of standard land values, careful data cleansing and indexing are required.
-Outliers in sales data must be identified and excluded to ensure the result is not distorted.
-Thus, the valuation of properties necessitates careful data preparation.
+To ensure reliable determination of standard land values, careful data cleansing and indexing are required.
+Outliers in sales data must be identified and excluded to avoid distorting the result.
+Therefore, the valuation of properties requires meticulous data preparation.

 Handling Outliers and Market Fluctuations